-For most types of debt, as long as applications for some time to pay the debt have not yet been made, you can apply to court for time to pay at any stage.
+For most types of debt, as long as applications for some time to pay the debt have not yet been made, you can apply to court or the First-tier Tribunal (Housing and Property Chamber) for time to pay.
 This will suspend the arrestment procedure.
-There is more information about how to apply for time to pay under the simple procedure on the website of the Scottish Courts and Tribunal Service .
+There is more information about how to apply for time to pay under the simple procedure on the Scottish Courts and Tribunal Service website .

 If the debt is £5,000 or more

-If you owe £5,000 or more the court action being taken by the creditor is under a procedure called ordinary procedure.
+If you owe £5,000 or more the action being taken by the creditor is under a procedure called ordinary procedure in the sheriff court.
+If you are applying to the First-tier Tribunal for a claim of this amount you should call it for guidance.
 You should get help from an experienced adviser if you have a debt of this size, for example at a Citizens Advice Bureau - where to get help.

-There is more information about applying for time to pay under this procedure on Form 05 on the website of the Scottish Courts and Tribunal Service.
+There is more information about applying for time to pay under this procedure on Form 05 on the Scottish Courts and Tribunal Service website.

 If the debt relates to an order for payment or a decision from the First-tier Tribunal (Housing and Property Chamber)